TL-B language

 d#3F5476CA a:(## 32) = AMultiTagInt;

-constructor | serialization |
+Constructor | Serialization |

 ---|---|

-a#32 | 8-bit uint serialize from hex value |
+a#32 | A 8-bit uint is serialized from a hex value. |

-b#1111 | 16-bit uint serialize from hex value |
+b#1111 | A 16-bit uint is serialized from a hex value. |

-c#5FE | 12-bit uint serialize from hex value |
+c#5FE | A 12-bit uint is serialized from a hex value. |

-d#3F5476CA | 32-bit uint serialize from hex value |
+d#3F5476CA | A 32-bit uint is serialized from a hex value. |

-More about hex tags
+More about the hex tags

 vm_stk_int#0201_ value:int257 = VmStackValue;